AndrewJBateman/angular-material-portfolio/README.md

 ## :computer: Code Examples

-* extract from `github.service.ts` to get number of repos from a user from Github API using the rxjs pluck method
+* extract from `github.service.ts` to get number of repos from a user from Github API using the [rxjs pluck method](https://rxjs.dev/api/operators/pluck) (picks one of the nested properties of the Github repo emitted object.)
+Note, async used in template to take care of unsubscribing

 ```typescript
 getNumberRepos(): Observable<number> {